Lorri Nelson, AIA, ASLA

 Project Architect, Landscape Architect

 Her work includes programming landscape design and land use.
 Lorri is an adjunct faculty in the College of Education where she focuses on Service-Learning.
-She combines her interest in service learning and outdoor classrooms and brings together students from many disciplines to create and support gardens and the outdoor classroom concept.
-She brings to the firm a unique background in architecture and landscape architecture.
+Combining her interest in service learning and outdoor classrooms, she teaches students from many disciplines to create and support gardens and investigate the outdoor classroom concept.

 Lorri has a Master of Landscape Architecture from the University of Oregon and a Bachelor of Science in Architectural Studies from the University of Illinois.